stg-tud/MUBench/mubench.cli/README.md

 <img align="right" width="320" height="320" alt="MUBench Logo" src="https://raw.githubusercontent.com/stg-tud/MUBench/master/meta/logo.png" />

-# MUBench : A Benchmark for API-Misuse Detectors
+# MUBench : Benchmarking

 The MUBench dataset is an [MSR 2016 Data Showcase](http://2016.msrconf.org/#/data) and an benchmarking pipeline for API-misuse detectors.
 Please feel free to [contact Sven Amann](http://www.stg.tu-darmstadt.de/staff/sven_amann), if you have any questions.

 MuBench CI Status: [![MuBench CI Status](https://api.shippable.com/projects/570d22d52a8192902e1bfa79/badge?branch=master)](https://app.shippable.com/projects/570d22d52a8192902e1bfa79)

+If you have a detector set up for running on MUBench, please [contact Sven Amann](http://www.stg.tu-darmstadt.de/staff/sven_amann) to have it added to the benchmark.

 ### <a name="own-detector" /> Benchmark Your Own Detector